Chinchillas seem so happy and carefree.

 Most chinchillas will show more signs of anti-social, quiet, and even lethargic behavior purely because they aren’t getting the care they need or deserve.

-They can realize when something is missing from a daily routine relatively quickly.
+They can realize relatively quickly when something is missing from their daily routine.

 Here are a few examples of ownership issues that could lead to these depression type problems.

 - Unclean cage or lack of cage cleanings